a-ridley/hbar-faucet-for-metamask-JS/README.md

-## A Hedera React App
+## A Hedera JS React App
-A Hedera TypeScript React App using the Hedera Hashgraph JavaScript SDK to transfer HBAR to a MetaMask account.
+A Hedera JavaScript React App using the Hedera Hashgraph JavaScript SDK to transfer HBAR to a MetaMask account.

 ## How to Run
 To get started, make sure to update the .env file with your developer portal testnet credentials.